Layerpath/layerpath-docs/docs/demos/create-a-demo.md

 ### What You'll Need

-- LayerPath account (free trial available)
+- Layerpath account (free trial available)
 - The application or website you want to demo
 - 10-15 minutes of uninterrupted time
-- Optional: LayerPath browser extension for enhanced recording
+- Optional: Layerpath browser extension for enhanced recording

 ## Step 1: Start Recording

 ### Choose Your Recording Method

 1. **From Dashboard**: Click "New Project" → "Interactive Demo"
-2. **Browser Extension**: Click the LayerPath icon in your browser toolbar
+2. **Browser Extension**: Click the Layerpath icon in your browser toolbar
-3. **Desktop App**: Launch LayerPath and select "Record Demo"
+3. **Desktop App**: Launch Layerpath and select "Record Demo"

 ### Select Recording Area